jessicalh/lifechoices/README.md

 [Run this experiment](https://jessicalh.github.io/lifechoices/)

+Everyone who runs it asks what Tempus Cuniculorum.
+It is the best I could do for a short Latin motto Daffy Duck might choose: "Rabbit Season".
+Which one may find amusing, or not, depending on how one spent Saturday morning when small and impressionable.

 ## Overview

 This web application simulates flipping a US Quarter-sized coin on a green felt table.
 The coin features custom designs: Tux (Linux penguin) on heads and Daffy Duck on tails.
 The simulation includes realistic physics, air resistance, and professional lighting.